black-purple/arch-xmonad-setup/README.md

 [DistroTube channel on youtube](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg)

-For the xmonad installation guide, I took those steps from Brian Buccola
+For the xmonad installation guide, It's from Brian Buccola

 This is the original [article](https://brianbuccola.com/how-to-install-xmonad-and-xmobar-via-stack/)